Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

 This hierarchical structure has theoretical foundations in the scattering transform \citep{Bruna2012, Mallat2011}, a mathematical framework that helped researchers understand why CNNs succeed.
 The scattering transform shows how alternating convolutions with nonlinearities creates cascades that preserve signal properties while building useful invariances.
-Beyond translation invariance, this architecture provides deformation stability—small input distortions produce only small representation changes.
+Beyond translation invariance, this architecture provides deformation stability---small input distortions produce only small representation changes.
 This robustness to variations makes CNNs particularly suited to astronomical images, where objects appear at different orientations, scales, and noise levels.
-As we will explore in Section \ref{subsubsection:scale-invariance}, these architectural principles become especially powerful when dealing with scale-invariant phenomena ubiquitous in astrophysics.

-\begin{marginnote}[] \entry{Scattering Transform}{Mathematical decomposition using cascaded wavelet convolutions.
-Provides theoretical foundation for CNNs through alternating convolutions with nonlinearities at multiple scales.} \end{marginnote}
+\begin{marginnote}[] \entry{Scattering transform}{mathematical decomposition using cascaded wavelet convolutions; provides theoretical foundation for CNNs through alternating convolutions with nonlinearities at multiple scales} \end{marginnote}